Skip to main content Skip to footer

 To play a daredevil’s advocate pays tribute to Annie and her performance, while asking the viewer to consider their individual relationships with this natural wonder.
 At what point has the Falls been positioned as a trophy or celebrity you need to photograph yourself next to?
 Or beat in a match?
 Where does this inherent desire to challenge the Falls come from?
 At some point in time this perspective stuck - do we have the need to feel superior to the Falls or recognize our inability to.

 Primarily video-based, Jordyn’s exhibition highlights Annie’s feat while also questioning the daredevil’s desire to challenge the Falls through stunts.
 The exhibition includes paintings and prints from the collections of Grimsby Public Art Gallery, Niagara Falls Art Gallery and Riverbrink Art Museum.
-Sharing unique representations of the falls evoking Annie’s tumultuous feat, these artworks also highlight the feminist undercurrents of the exhibition including Stewart’s own practice and advocacy for/as a female artist, juxtaposed to the institutional narrative of museological practices historically focussed on collecting male artists.
+Sharing unique representations of the falls evoking Annie’s tumultuous feat, these artworks also highlight the feminist undercurrents of the exhibition including Stewart’s own practice and advocacy for/as a female artist, juxtaposed to the institutional narrative of museological practices historically focused on collecting male artists.

 Take a virtual tour of the exhibition To play a daredevil's advocate!
 Click the link, or the image below, and start exploring.